 To ensure your design meets Ministry requirements, all designs affecting the building envelope must be checked.

 Depending on the nature of the project please follow one of the two processes below.
-The new processes from 1 September 2017 are:
+The new processes from 1 September 2017 are as follows.

 1. 5YA projects: Building Envelope Assessments

 National Office will pay for these costs, this service will not impact the 5YA project budget.